Skip to content

 General tip: If you don’t see the word MOMME, it is not quality silk.

-2. Silk materials look different than satin
+2. Silk materials look different from satin

-3. Silk feels different than satin
+3. Silk feels different from satin

 4. Read the label carefully